 "I want to do more in college than take lots of hard classes and spend all my time in the library.
 Besides, I want to play a varsity sport and maybe be an RA in my sophomore year.
 Honors would probably get in the way of all this."

-The short answer to this is: No!
+The short answer: No!
 We're looking for three-dimensional students who want to love the Lord not just with their minds but also with their heart, soul and strength.
 First, keep in mind that the vast majority of our honors classes meet core requirements.
 Thus, being in the HSP won't necessarily take any extra time.
 You will be satisfying JBU requirements as you move through the program.
 Second, because our goal is to fully develop our students, we actually encourage you to take advantage of the co-curricular opportunities that JBU offers.
 For example, we celebrate our honors students who play on a varsity team.
 Many of our honors students also serve as RAs and Passion Group Leaders, sing in Chorus, play in Chapel Band and are officers in the Student Government Association.
 These co-curricular experiences combine with our classes to make for a powerful developmental force.

 How does Honors apply to my major or career?

 "I'm majoring in photography, and I don't think being in honors will help me get a job after I graduate from JBU."

 Graduating from the HSP does not guarantee lucrative employment nor automatic admission to the graduate school of your choice (nor does it guarantee fame and fortune!).
 We do not offer vocational classes in engineering, youth ministry or in graphic design.
 However, we believe that time in the HSP will make our engineering, youth ministry and graphic design students better prepared to enter the work force.